-José Antonio (Tony) Lucero is Chair of Latin American and Caribbean Studies.
-A graduate of Stanford (BA, Political Science) and Princeton (MA/PhD, Politics) Lucero teaches courses on international political economy, cultural interactions, social movements, Latin American politics, and borderlands.
-Lucero is the author of Struggles of Voice: The Politics of Indigenous Representation in the Andes, a work that puts canonical Western theories of political order (including those of Hobbes, Burke, Gramsci, and Foucault) in dialogue with the praxis of indigenous social movements.
-He is currently working on research projects on the cultural politics of (1) conflicts between Awajún/Wampis Indigenous communities and the filmmaker Werner Herzog in Peru (2) human rights activism, religion, and Indigenous politics on the Mexico-US border.
-He is co-editor of theOxford Handbook of Indigenous Peoples Politics (Oxford University Press, forthcoming) and co-author of several works with fellow UW Professor María Elena García (CHID), the most recent of which is their son José Antonio Simón Lucero-García (future UW Class of 2033).
+José Antonio (Tony) Lucero was born in El Paso, Texas and grew up on both sides of the imposed US-Mexico boundary.
+A graduate of Stanford (BA, Political Science) and Princeton (MA/PhD, Politics) Lucero teaches courses on Indigenous politics, critical university studies, international political economy, research methods, cultural theory, social movements, Latin American politics, and borderlands.
+Lucero is the author of Struggles of Voice: The Politics of Indigenous Representation in the Andes (University of Pittsburgh Press) and co-author with Mike Wilson of What Side Are You On?
+A Tohono O'odham Life Across Borders (forthcoming, University of North Carolina Press).
+He is also co-author of several works with fellow CHID Professor María Elena García (CHID), the most important of which is their son José Antonio Simón (Toño) Lucero-García (future UW Class of 2034).

 - CHID 101 A: Introduction to the Comparative History of Ideas

 - CHID 210 A: The Idea of the University: Ways of Learning, Exploring, and Knowing

 - CHID 250 B: Special Topics: Introduction to the History of Ideas

 - CHID 496 B: Focus Groups

 - CHID 250 E: Special Topics: Introduction to the History of Ideas